smartheim/ohx-os/readme.md

 **SSH and local access:**
 The log-in user is called "root" with a default password *"ohxsmarthome"*.
 The sytem announces itself also as "ohx.local" and "ohx_ID.local" (with ID being a unique ID) on your network.
-Your host system must understand Avahi/Bonjour Service Discovery for this local domanin name resolution to work.
+Your host system must understand Avahi/Bonjour Service Discovery for this local domain name resolution to work.

 You rarely want to login to your system though.
 You extend your installation via software containers and not via local packages.